nchase/memetica/src/2016-01-31-simplicity.md

 I still like Jade and Haml, and I feel very strongly that they deserve their popularity[^3].
 But I think they are popular in large part because people simply don't want to write HTML.
 This isn't bad in-and-of itself.
-But when projects get complex, reading, authorship, and, perish the thought, debugging can be more challenging in a language that compiles to the language that you're actually producing than in the language that is your compile target.
+But when projects get complex, reading, authorship, and (perish the thought) debugging can be more challenging in a language that compiles to the language that you're ultimately producing than in the language that is your compile target.

-## Features.
-Is Special Syntax a Feature?
+## Features, Syntax, Artifacts, Thought Experiment, Parting Wisdom

 I'm not anti-features.
 Features like iteration, includes, and arbitrary code expression and evaluation in HTML are incredible.[^4] But why bother with a wholly